TRAILER ANALYSIS

 Gravity (2013)

 The story of Gravity (2013) follows a medical engineer and a veteran astronaut whose space shuttle is destroyed, leaving them stranded in deep space with no link to Earth and no hope of rescue.
 The trailer begins with intertitles before launching straight into an intense scene where a wide shot shows the shuttle spinning out of control with one of the astronauts attached to it.
 The trailer works successfully in creating a strong sense of panic and urgency through both visual and audio codes.
 Throughout, there is both diegetic and non-diegetic sound - hyperventilating and panicked screams from the astronaut spinning as well as the use of Shepherd Tone.
-These techniques work hand in hand with the visual codes as the cuts move in sync
+These techniques work hand in hand with the visual codes as the cuts move in sync with the breathing pattern heard.
+This is effective as it allows the audience to emulate the emotion and feelings of alarm and terror seen on screen.

 The Sci-Fi/Thriller genre is also established throughout as in many of the shots, captured in the background is Earth so it is clear to the audience the action is taking place in space.